-PSYC 5/6 Assistive Technology for Students with Special Needs (3) DC//C F00 the control Black Black and a control to the control by (2)

-PSYC 589 Learning Disabilities: Issues and Interventions (3)
+PSYC 576 Assistive Technology for Students with Special Needs (3) PSYC 589 Learning Disabilities: Issues and Interventions (3)

-^{} Students receiving credit for EDPY/PSYC 389 and/or EDPY/PSYC 476 will not receive credit for PSYC 576 and/or PSYC 589.
+Students receiving credit for EDPY/PSYC 389 and/or EDPY/PSYC 476 will not receive credit for PSYC 576 and/or PSYC 589.
 PSYC 576 and PSYC 589 are graduate level courses.
 Students registering in these courses must contact the Centre for Integrated Studies.
 Students completing PSYC 576 and/or PSYC 589 in the Diploma in Inclusive Education may not apply these courses to the MAIS program.